castorini/anserini/docs/experiments-msmarco-doc.md

 **Setup Note:** If you're instantiating an Ubuntu VM on your system or on cloud (AWS and GCP), try to provision enough resources as the tasks such as building the index could take some time to finish such as RAM > 8GB and storage > 100 GB (SSD).
 This will prevent going back and fixing machine configuration again and again.

+If you're a Waterloo undergraduate going through this guide as the [screening exercise](https://github.com/lintool/guide/blob/master/ura.md) of joining my research group, make sure you do the [passage ranking exercise](experiments-msmarco-passage.md) first.
+Similarly, try to understand what you're actually doing, instead of simply [cargo culting](https://en.wikipedia.org/wiki/Cargo_cult_programming) (i.e., blinding copying and pasting commands into a shell).

 ## Data Prep

 We're going to use the repository's root directory as the working directory.